cloudmesh-community/fa18-523-62/project-report/report.md

 posted.
 There are various tools available that can be integrated with Python which can be used to provide the overall sentiment of a sentence.
 One such tool is TextBlob.
-It is a python specific library which is built on the existing NLTK but has a much simpler interface to use and is much faster[].
+It is a python specific library which is built on the existing NLTK but has a much simpler interface to use and is much faster.

 ```bash
 pip install -U textblob python -m textblob.download_corpora